asrivastava786/OpenVino/Handling Input Stream/README.md

-# Handling Input Streams - Solution
+# Handling Input Streams

-Let's walk through each of the tasks.

 > Implement a function that can handle camera image, video file or webcam inputs

 The main thing here is just to check the `input` argument passed to the command line.

-This will differ by application, but in this implementation, the argument parser makes note that "CAM" is an acceptable input meaning to use the webcam.
+1) The argument parser makes note that "CAM" is an acceptable input meaning to use the webcam.
 In that case, the `input_stream` should be set to `0`, as `cv2.VideoCapture()` can use the system camera when set to zero.

-The next is checking whether the input name is a filepath containing an image file type, such as `.jpg` or `.png`.
+2) Checking whether the input name is a filepath containing an image file type, such as `.jpg` or `.png`.
 If so, you'll just set the `input_stream` to that path.
 You should also set the flag here to note it is a single image, so you can save down the image as part of one of the later steps.

-The last one is for a video file.
-It's mostly the same as the image, as the `input_stream` is the filepath passed to the `input` argument, but you don't need to use a flag here.
+3) It's mostly the same as the image, as the `input_stream` is the filepath passed to the `input` argument, but you don't need to use a flag here.

-A last thing you should consider in your app here is exception handling - does your app just crash if the input is invalid or missing, or does it still log useful information to the user?
+4) Exception handling - does your app just crash if the input is invalid or missing, or does it still log useful information to the user?

 > Use `cv2.VideoCapture()` and open the capture stream